Measuring price impact and information content of trades in a time-varying setting: Time-varying impact for transaction cost analysis

-We now present an example of application to real data.
+We now present an application to real data.
 We compare the out-of-sample performance in estimating the permanent impact when using the two approaches.
 For this, we compute today's estimates of the permanent impact using coefficients estimated on the previous day.
-Specifically, we first obtain parameter estimates from the previous day for the Score-Driven model.
-Then, we use them to filter the time-varying instantaneous impact dynamics using today's observation in an online mode and we calculate the impact using Eq. \eqref{piamhqtvt} with an aggregation window of $M$ = 101 trades.
-For the initialization of the DCS recursion we rely on the forward-backward methodology (see \ref{section:forwardandbackward}) computed on the first 1000 trades of the day.
-Considering the average duration (see Table \ref{stats}), 1000 trades roughly coincide with the first 5 minutes of trading.
-This window is wide enough for the initializzation method to be effective.
+Specifically, we first obtain parameter estimates from the previous day for the DCS model.
+Then, we filter the time-varying instantaneous impact dynamics using today's observation in an online mode, and we calculate the impact using the equation~\eqref{piamhqtvt} with an aggregation window of $M$ = 101 trades.
+Taking into account the average duration (see Table \ref{stats}), 1,000 trades roughly coincide with the first 5 minutes of trading.
+This window is wide enough for the initialization method to be effective.
 In this approach, the permanent impact estimation is conditional on the information flow of the day of the forecast.
-For the regression approach, we compute the estimate on the previous day's data, by regressing the one minute\footnote{We use aggregated data over 1 minute to be consistent with the choice of $M = 101$ (see average duration (Dur) in Table \ref{stats}) transactions used for the SDAMH approach.} returns versus the contemporaneous net order flow (in this case the difference between the number of buyer and seller initiated trades).
-In the end, we use the estimate as the unconditional prediction for the actual day.
-Figure \ref{betatvsample} shows the estimated $\hat {\beta}^{(s)}_t$ for the two investigated days.
-For both samples, we observe a clear dynamics of the permanent impact coefficient.
+For the regression approach, we compute the estimate on the previous day's data, by regressing the one minute\footnote{We use aggregated data over 1 minute to be consistent with the choice of $M = 101$ (see average duration (Dur) in Table \ref{stats}) transactions used for the SDAMH approach.} returns versus the contemporaneous net order flow (in this case the difference between the number of buyer and seller-initiated trades).
+In the end, we use the estimate as an unconditional prediction for the actual day.
+Figure~\ref{betatvsample} shows the estimated $\hat {\beta}^{(s)}_t$ for the two days investigated.
+For both samples, we observe clear dynamics of the permanent impact coefficient.
 We notice that the estimated time-varying $\hat \beta_t^{(s)}$ tends to fluctuate around $\hat \beta^{(reg)}$ but many observations lie outside the confidence bands estimated using OLS.
-Comparing the temporal average of $\hat \beta_t^{(s)}$ and the $\hat \beta^{(reg)}$, we notice that the two approaches provide quite different point estimates: we have that their relative absolute difference is roughly 40\% for AAPL and 20\% for MSFT.
-To statistically verify the difference between the two, we run a t-test on the 22 sample days.
-The rejection of the null hypothesis of the t-test performed on the series of the permanent impacts for both stocks makes us better realize the out-of-sample gap between the two approaches.
-The significance of the difference between the time-varying $\hat {\beta}^{(s)}_t$ and the constant $\hat \beta^{(reg)}$ can be better appreciated by quantifying the error on the former.
-To this end, we rely on the method of \cite{blasques2016sample} to estimate parameter uncertainty in score-driven models by computing confidence bands of a time-varying parameter ($b_{0,t}$ in our case, as in Figure \ref{b0tvsample}) using Monte Carlo simulations.
-Then, by propagation of errors, we compute confidence bands of the $\hat \beta^{(s)}_t$ for the SDAMH model.
-Our computations show that the width of the confidence bands is, on average, $8.749 \cdot 10^{-4}$ for AAPL and $9.882 \cdot 10^{-4}$ for MSFT, i.e. significantly smaller than the range of variability of $\hat \beta^{(s)}_t$.
+Comparing the temporal average of $\hat \beta_t^{(s)}$ and $\hat \beta^{(reg)}$, we notice that the two approaches provide quite different point estimates: we have that their relative absolute difference is roughly 30\% for both MSFT and AMZN.
+To statistically verify the difference between the two, we performed a t-test on the 22 days of the sample.
+The rejection of the null hypothesis of the t-test performed on the series of permanent impacts for both stocks makes us better realize the out-of-sample gap between the two approaches.